-Swearing, bickering and being disrespectful: If you are in the habit of swearing within your child’s earshot, you can be sure that she will soon pick up your habit.
+Swearing, bickering, and being disrespectful: If you are in the habit of swearing within your child's earshot, you can be sure that she will soon pick up your habit.
 If you bicker and snub people, she will learn to be disrespectful too.
-If you want your child to avoid using foul language and desist from bickering, whining and acting rudely, eschew such behaviour yourself.
+If you want your child to avoid using foul language and desist from bickering, whining, and acting rudely, eschew such behavior yourself.
 Else, this can become a huge parenting pitfall.

 Below are some tips on how you can DEVELOP effective parenting skills.

 Discipline through positive reinforcement: It is easy to criticize and find fault.
 As parents, we must learn to focus on positive qualities in our children and downplay the negatives.
 By reinforcing desirable traits, habits, and behaviors, you can healthily instill positive discipline.

 Encourage rather than praise: Praising a child places greater emphasis on the result rather than the effort and tells the child, well done, keep it up.
 This, in turn, can put a lot of pressure on the child to constantly strive to live up to high expectations, leading to mental fatigue.
 Instead, if you choose to encourage your child by focusing more on the effort rather than the outcome, you would be helping your child become more resilient and perseverant even in the face of setbacks and failure.

 View challenges positively: Life is full of challenges.
 If you have a positive attitude towards challenges, your children will develop a healthier worldview, too.
 When you train yourself to perceive challenges positively, your children will learn to do the same.
 This will stand them in good stead later in life when they begin to face their own life challenges.